meilisearch/documentation/reference/features/authentication.md

 # Authentication

-MeiliSearch uses a key-based authentication.
+MeiliSearch uses key-based authentication.
 There are three types of keys:

 - The **Master** key grants access to all routes.
 - The **Private** key grants access to all routes except the `/keys` routes.